9978 Chief Technology Officer (CTO)

 Applications completed improperly may be cause for ineligibility, disqualification or may lead to lower scores.

-If you have any questions regarding this recruitment, please contact the exam analyst, Thomas Duda, at 415-554-2916, or email@example.com.
+If you have any questions regarding this recruitment, please contact the exam analyst, Patrick Cheng, at 415-554-2919, or firstname.lastname@example.org.

 Departmental Review: The selection process will include an evaluation of applicants in relations to minimum requirements.
 Depending on the number of applicants, the Department may establish and implement additional screening mechanisms to comparatively evaluate the qualifications of candidates.
 If this becomes necessary, only those applicants whose qualifications most closely meet the needs of the Department will be invited for an interview.